 The last morning of the cruise we awoke early to a much calmer anchorage in Academy bay.
 After an early breakfast we skiffed ashore for our last landing back in Puerto Ayora and a stop at a reserve to view giant Galapagos tortoises in their natural habitat.
 The wet highlands are a stark contrast to the dry coastline and the staff provided us with boots to walk the wet trails where the tortoises are lounging in swampy ponds.
 Seeing these giant creatures up close is the only way to appreciate their truly massive size.
 The Galapagos Islands are names for these ancient creatures and walking among them was the perfect way to conclude our Galapagos family cruise.

 Back at the Baltra airport we said goodbye to our crew and our new Galapagos family and boarded the plane back to Guayaquil.
 Some of us departed on red eye flights that night, others left early the next morning.
 Some went home, others stayed in Ecuador and a couple went to Machu Picchu.
 My family and some friends went to Panama.
 Wherever we went, we each depart the Galapagos knowing we are now a part of a larger family.
 A Galapagos family that welcomes anyone who travels to the Galapagos Islands.

-Read all AdventureSmith Small Ship Cruise Reviews for more trip reports, or contact one of our Adventure Specialists to learn more about Galapagos charters and charter cruises worldwide and wilderness adventures: 1-800-728-2875.
+Read all AdventureSmith Small Ship Cruise Reviews for more trip reports, or contact one of our Adventure Specialists to learn more about Galapagos charter, charter cruises and family cruises worldwide and wilderness adventures: 1-877-620-2875.